r3d3k3r/FlixPix/README.md

-# FlixPicks - CS410 Fall 2023 Team Orange
+# FlixPicks - CS411 Spring 2024 Team Orange
 Repository for the FlixPicks website.